Gastroesophageal Reflux in Infants

-Gastroesophageal reflux occurs in almost all infants, manifesting as wet burps after feeding and/or spit-ups (the non-forceful return of milk or gastric contents to the esophagus, pharynx, and mouth).
-The incidence of gastroesophageal reflux increases between 2 months and 6 months of age (likely due to an increased volume of liquid at each feeding) and then starts to decrease after 7 months.
-Gastroesophageal reflux resolves in about 85% of infants by 12 months and in 95% by 18 months.
+The incidence of physiologic gastroesophageal reflux increases between 2 months and 6 months of age (likely due to an increased volume of liquid at each feeding) and then starts to decrease after 7 months.
+Physiologic gastroesophageal reflux resolves in approximately 90% of infants by 12 months and in 99% by 18 months (1, 2).
 Gastroesophageal reflux disease (GERD), ie, reflux that causes complications, is much less common.

 Etiology of Reflux in Infants

-LES pressure may transiently decrease spontaneously (inappropriate relaxation), which is the most common cause of reflux, or after exposure to agents such as cigarette smoke or caffeine (in beverages or breast milk).
+LES pressure may transiently decrease spontaneously (inappropriate relaxation), which is the most common cause of reflux, or after exposure to agents such as cigarette smoke or caffeine (in beverages or human milk).
 The baseline esophageal pressures is normally negative, whereas the baseline stomach pressure is positive.
 The pressure in the LES has to exceed that pressure gradient to prevent reflux.
 Factors that increase this gradient or decrease the pressure in the LES predispose to reflux.
 For example, the pressure gradient may increase in infants who are overfed (an excessive volume of food causes a higher gastric pressure) and in infants who have chronic lung disease (lower intrathoracic pressure increases the gradient across the LES) and may increase because of positioning (eg, sitting increases intra-abdominal and gastric pressure).

 Complications of GERD